KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_playback.rst

 :2: :guilabel:`Monitor full screen output`.
 Set to **auto** to let Kdenlive determine the best device to use.
 Otherwise, specify the device to be used for monitor output when switched to full screen (:kbd:`F11`).

 :3: :guilabel:`Mirror monitor on fullscreen`.
-If checked, allow to mirror monitor on full-screen.
+If checked, allows to mirror the project monitor on full-screen (only useful with at least a second monitor)

 :4: :guilabel:`GPU processing (Movit library)`.
 This is currently disabled due to incompatibility issues between MLT (the engine Kdenlive uses for all effects/filters, transitions, and compositing) and movit (a library to enable GPU acceleration for effects etc.).